uber/RIBs/README.md

 #### What is the difference between RIBs and MV*/VIPER?

-MVC, MVP, MVVM and VIPER are architecture patterns.
+MVC, MVP, MVVM, MVI and VIPER are architecture patterns.
 RIBs is a framework.
-What differentiates RIBs from these patterns is these:
+What differentiates RIBs from MV*/VIPER frameworks is:

 - **Business logic drives the app, not the view tree**.
 Unlike with MV*/VIPER, a RIB does not have to have a view.
 This means that the app hierarchy is driven by the business logic, not the view tree.
 - **Independent business logic and view trees**.
 RIBs decouple how the business logic scopes are structured from view hierarchies.
 This allows the application to have a deep business logic tree, isolating business logic nodes, while maintaining a shallow view hierarchy making layouts, animations and transitions easy.

 There are some other novel things about RIBs.
-However, these could also be implemented with other MV* frameworks.
+However, these could also be implemented with other MV*/VIPER frameworks.
 These are:
 - **Cross-platform approach**, allowing iOS and Android architecture to stay in sync.
 - **Tooling to for easier adoption** on larger apps or teams.
 Tooling we are open sourcing includes IDE plugins for code generation and static code analysis.
 - **Strong opinions about how state should be communicated**, using DI and Rx.
 Each RIB defines its dependencies and what dependencies it needs from its parent.
 Parent components that fulfill a child’s parent dependencies are provided to child Builders as a constructor dependency to allow for hierarchical DI scoping.
 This means that information is communicated via these dependencies up and down the tree.